mekomsolutions/openmrs-module-mksreports/readme/chronicIllnesses.md

     ...,
     "report.chronicIllnesses.active" : "true",
     "report.chronicIllnesses.conceptSet" : "uuid-to-the-concept-set-of-diagnoses",
-    "report.chronicIllnesses.referredTo.concept" : "uuid-to-referredTo-concept"
+    "report.chronicIllnesses.referral.concept" : "uuid-to-referredTo-concept"
 }
 ```
 `report.chronicIllnesses.active` activates the report to be usable when the module is loaded.

 `report.chronicIllnesses.conceptSet` specifies the diagnoses to filter from.
 This set's members will represent each row on the report.
 If a member is a set itself, the report will aggregate such sub-members and to show it as one line.

-`report.chronicIllnesses.referredTo.concept` specifies a coded question concept which allows for determining referred outcome cases.
+`report.chronicIllnesses.referral.concept` specifies a coded question concept which allows for determining referred outcome cases.
 The answers to this question is not looked at though: any obs saved with this concept will make the visit considered "Referred".
 This means this property can also point to a concept set (saved as obs group).

+`report.chronicIllnesses.referral.concept` specifies a coded question concept which allows for determining referred outcome cases.

 Find the report template at [MSPP: Chronic Illnesses](https://docs.google.com/spreadsheets/d/13A3gBRwi45-YwnArNsDgQB4EPVwsTswp/edit#gid=704979704)